-Monitor forest health in partnership with the Kenai Peninsula Borough and the DNR, Division of Forestry.
+Monitor forest health, in partnership with the Kenai Peninsula Borough and the DNR, Division of Forestry.
 Include the DCRA within any local wildfire risk assessments.

-Where appropriate, route and establish non-motorized trails through forested areas so as to promote strategic firebreaks (motorized vehicles are restricted except for maintenance and grooming unless approved by the City).
+Where appropriate, route non-motorized public access through forested areas so as to promote strategic firebreaks (motorized vehicles are restricted except for maintenance and grooming unless approved by the City).